USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 Phase 1: New Vehicle Sales
 --------------------------
 During the iterative first phase of the Consumer Module, the Producer Module and Consumer Module converge on an estimate of total new vehicle sales, as well as the market shares and attributes of those new vehicles at the market class level.
 The iteration process is described more fully in the `Iteration and Convergence`_ section.
 It begins with the Producer Module providing a set of candidate vehicles that meet the policy targets as defined within the Policy Module while minimizing the producer's generalized costs.
-At this initial step, overall volumes are teken directly from the analysis context projections, along with sales shares projection of nonresponsive market class categories.
-If the sales and market shares results estimated within the Consumer Modules are not within a given threshold of the estimates from the Producer Module, iteration between the Modules occurs.
-The process entails the Producer Module estimating alternative sets of candidate vehicles and their attributes which still achieve the policy targets until a there is set of candidate vehicles which results in agreement between the Producer Module and Consumer Module estimates of sales and market shares.
+At this initial step, overall volumes are taken directly from the analysis context projections, along with sales shares projection of nonresponsive market class categories.
+If the sales and market shares results estimated within the Consumer Modules are not within a given threshold of the estimates from the Producer Module, iteration between the modules occurs.
+The process entails the Producer Module offering successive sets of candidate vehicles and their attributes which still achieve the policy targets until a there is set of candidate vehicles which results in agreement between the Producer Module and Consumer Module estimates of sales and market shares.
 Within this iterative first phase of the Consumer Module, there are two main determinations being made: the total sales volume consumers will accept, and the share of vehicles they demand from each defined market class.
 Much of the method and assumptions used to estimate sales and shares impacts can be defined by the user, including the method of estimating a change in sales volumes or responsive market shares, consumer responsiveness to price, and what is included in the price consumers take into account.

-**Sales Volumes**
+**Sales volumes**

 The Consumer Module estimates the total new vehicles sold at the aggregated market class level with a user-defined submodule.
 The estimate for the change in new vehicle sales starts with an assumption of sales volumes in the absence of policy (the "no-action alternative").
 These estimates can be an endogenous input from the analysis context, or estimated within the Consumer Module.
 Sales volumes under a defined policy (an "action-alternative") can be responsive to policy if the estimation is defined as relying, at least in part, on inputs from the Producer Module, or may be unresponsive to policy if the estimation is defined to rely solely on inputs from the analysis context.
 In defining how the Consumer Module estimates sales volumes, the user must ensure consistency between the inputs available from both the Producer Module and the analysis context, as well as with the other user-defined submodules within the Consumer Module.
 For example, if a user defines sales volumes as responsive to a specific vehicle attribute, that attribute must be included in the set of candidate vehicles and their attributes input from the Producer Module.

-.. admonition:: Demo Example
+.. admonition:: Demo example: New vehicle sales estimates

     In the demo analysis, sales volumes under the no-action alternative are an endogenous input from the analysis context.
 An elasticity of demand, defined by the user, is used in conjunction with the change in price between a no-action alternative and an action alternative to estimate the change in sales from the no-action alternative level.
 Demand elasticity is defined as the percent change in the quantity of a good demanded for a 1%  change in the price of that good, where the good demanded in the Consumer Module is new light duty vehicles.
 They are almost always negative: as the price of a good increases (a positive denominator), the amount of that good purchased falls (a negative numerator).
 Larger (in absolute value) negative values are associated with more "elastic", or larger, changes in demand for a given change in price.
 This value represents how responsive consumers are to a change in price.
 The general elasticity equation is: